Vice President, Research and Anti-Fraud Initiatives

-Margot Cella is the Senior Director of Anti-Fraud, Research, and Talent Initiatives for the Center for Audit Quality.
+Margot Cella is the Vice President, Research and Anti-Fraud Initiatives for the Center for Audit Quality.

 Cella serves as the CAQ’s liaison with the accounting and auditing professoriate.
 She manages the activities of the CAQ’s Research Advisory Board, which provides support for scholarly academic research; the Board is comprised of audit firm representatives and academic scholars.
 She also manages the CAQ-AAA Auditing Section Access to Audit Personnel Program, designed to facilitate data collection from audit firms for experimental/behavioral research projects.
 In January 2014, Cella was recognized by the Auditing Section of the American Accounting Association with a Special Award for Merit for her support, determination and commitment to the Section and its members.
 Cella also plays a key role in the CAQ’s public policy initiatives, including the CAQ’s anti-fraud efforts.